John T. Files Endowed Graduate Fellowship in Engineering

 The John T. Files Endowed Graduate Fellowship in Engineering was established by the Board of Regents of The University of Texas System on February 14, 1991, for the benefit of the Cockrell School of Engineering.
 Gift funds were provided by an anonymous donor and friends of the University of Austin, Texas.

 John Thomas Files was born in the shadow of the Capital at Austin, Texas, on August 13, 1918, to Jane and Sidney J. Files.
-Files were reared in cotton and cattle country in Itasca, Texas, where his family settled Files Valley as pioneers in the Republic of Texas in 1837.
+Files was reared in cotton and cattle country in Itasca, Texas, where his family settled Files Valley as pioneers in the Republic of Texas in 1837.

 As a young man, Files earned a Masters of Science in Chemical Engineering from The University of Texas at Austin and was honored with membership in Tau Beta Pi, Phi Lambda Upsilon, and Phi Eta Sigma.
 He would later, in 1968, be named distinguished graduate of the College of Engineering and honored, in 1992, with the creation of the John T. Files Endowed Graduate Fellowship in Engineering by his Alma Mater.
 After serving for two years on the engineering faculty of the University, Files joined Dow Chemical Company as the assistant chief engineer, leaving in 1945 to found Merichem Company.